Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Verification and applicability of our method in the spatially flat expanding FLRW spacetime

-The resulting time evolution of the various cosmological variables from this coupled system of equations is shown in Fig.~[\ref{nonminimal_radDE}], where the oscillating ultralight scalar field dark matter decays into radiation under the influence of a cosmological constant.
+The resulting time evolution of the various cosmological variables from this coupled system of equations can be checked similarly to the previous case.
+Here, the oscillating ultralight scalar field dark matter decays into radiation under the influence of a cosmological constant.
 Despite the decay, the effective EoS parameter of the dark matter component remains that of pressureless dust.
-Importantly, the density parameters of the individual components evolve such that their present-day values are consistent with observations, indicating that even a small coupling between dark matter and radiation can yield a viable cosmological evolution.
-Our results show that standard cosmological dynamics can admit a small value of $\Gamma \sim 10^{-37}$\,eV.
+Importantly, it can be verified and is also shown in the appendix (\ref{cosmological_parameter_appa}) in Fig.~(\ref{nonminimal_radDE}) that the density parameters of the individual components evolve such that their present-day values are consistent with observations, indicating that even a small coupling between dark matter and radiation can yield a viable cosmological evolution.
+This shows that standard cosmological dynamics can admit a small value of $\Gamma \sim 10^{-4}u$ which is equivalent to $10^{-37}$\,eV in natural units for comparison.
 This small decay rate from the CDM particles to photons does not affect the results of cosmological dynamics till now.
 We will come back to this topic at the end of this subsection.
 Next, we present the results assuming a dynamic dark energy sector.

 Here, we separately employ quintessence and phantom-like scalar fields to model dark energy.
 The governing equations for the system are given by Eqs.~(\ref{radend}), (\ref{gen1n}), (\ref{gen2n}) with (\ref{kGeqforpsi}) along with the modified Friedmann equation,